New technologies aren’t always up to scratch for disabled people.

 So as part of BT’s Connected Society programme Scope, BT and the RCA’s Helen Hamlyn Centre for Inclusive Design explored how we can start to close this gap between mainstream and disability-specific technology.

-Our report Enabling Technology found that the key to creating enabling technology is, wherever possible, to support disabled people to create their own solutions.
+Our report Enabling Technology (PDF document) found that the key to creating enabling technology is, wherever possible, to support disabled people to create their own solutions.

 This means focusing on the person, not the system – on adaptability and flexibility rather than rigid codes and standards.